Gregor-Mendel-Institute/SNPmatch/README.md

 ## Installation & Usage

 The below steps deal with running SNPmatch on a local machine.
-This was also tested in Python 3.
+This package is only tested in Python 2.

 ### Dependencies
-The SNPmatch uses various python packages (Cython, numpy, pandas, [PyGWAS](https://github.com/timeu/PyGWAS), vcfnp).
+The SNPmatch uses various python packages (Cython, numpy, pandas, [PyGWAS](https://github.com/timeu/PyGWAS), scikit-allel).
 Most of which are automatically downloaded and installed with pip.
 Cython has to be installed before hand as given below.
 ```bash
 pip install Cython
 ```